Using in Visual Studio Code

 Open your project’s folder using Visual Studio Code.

-Bito uses AI to create an index of your project’s codebase.
+Bito uses AI to create an of your project’s codebase.
 It enables Bito to understand the code and provide relevant answers.
 There are three ways to start the indexing process:

 When you open a new project, a popup box will appear through which Bito asks you whether you want to enable indexing of this project or not.
 Click on the “Enable” button to start the indexing process.
 You can also skip this step by clicking the “Maybe later” button.
 You can always index the project later if you want.